isomerpages/psd-psw/index.md

         lives of Singaporeans.
 Make a difference for tomorrow through innovation, growth and care."
       image: /images/PSW_2024_tagline.png
+  - infobar:
+      title: PUBLIC SERVICE WEEK
+      id: infobar
+      description: The annual Public Service Week celebrates the work of the Singapore Public Service, and inspires officers to live out the values and ethos of the Service.
+      subtitle: about
 description: Description
 image: /images/PSW2024_logo_bigger.png
 notification: ""